VR-Rathod/Code-Note/pages/Python.md

 		- [[PyYAML]]: For parsing and writing YAML files.
 	-
 	- ## 20.
 Time & Date Manipulation
-		- [[datetime]]: Built-in library for manipulating dates and times.
-		- [[Arrow]]: A better way to handle dates and times with an easy-to-use library.
 		- [[Pendulum]]: Another date/time library that provides a more intuitive API.
 -
 - # more learn